Samurai-Ebben/Portfolio/MjolnirsMight/README.md

 Furthermore, I experimented with shaders and materials to create the visual effects of thunder emanating from the hammer.

-My main objective *as always* is to provide the user the best game feel possible.
-I belive i have achived that in this small prototype.
+My primary objective, as always, is to deliver the best possible game-feel(Juice) for the user.
+I believe I have successfully achieved that in this small prototype.